Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Introduction

-Our work closes the gap between existing \gls{tee} threat models and the additional trust that must be placed in the underlying infrastructure operator to provide physical protection, but the rest remains within the \gls{tee} threat model.
 We argue that \gls{tee} attestations lack explicit infrastructure binding and thus propose extending them to offer \gls{dcea}, a novel approach that cryptographically associates a confidential workload not only with a vetted software and hardware state, but also with a known infrastructure environment.
-This is achieved by combining two roots of trust - one provided by the \gls{tee} manufacturer and the second by the infrastructure owner, e.g., in the form of \gls{tpm}.
+This is achieved by combining two roots of trust - one provided by the \gls{tee} manufacturer and the second by the infrastructure owner, e.g., in the form of a \gls{tpm}.
+We prototype the manufacturer root of trust on Intel \gls{tdx}, as the only platform currently supporting both \gls{cvm} and bare-metal modes in \gls{gcp}.
+For the second root of trust, we establish a trust chain from the physical \gls{tpm} (or cloud \gls{vtpm}) to the \gls{cvm}, utilizing the provider's root of trust and its respective certificate chain.
+Here, we assume that the \gls{tpm}'s \gls{ekc} is issued by the cloud provider. \gls{dcea} generalizes to any \gls{tee} offering comparable attestation primitives.

-We target \glspl{cvm} deployed on a bare-metal host or as a virtualized instance on the cloud infrastructure.
-Because the current default \gls{tee} attestation says nothing about the machine's physical location, they cannot provide \gls{dcea}.
 Essentially, \gls{dcea} enshrines the data center as a disinterested, mutually trusted third party, on the economically rational assumption that mounting a chassis-level attack would damage the provider's reputation and future revenue far more than any benefit it might gain.
 We therefore develop a solution for two settings: the common managed-\gls{cvm} and the more demanding bare-metal deployment.
+The bare-metal scenario also provides additional security guarantees regarding the hypervisor, as it verifies its integrity.
 Both scenarios, along with their attack surfaces, are detailed in \Cref{sec:design}.

-At a high level, we set up two parallel roots of trust - one from the \gls{td} and the second from the cloud provider.
-For the \gls{td} flow, we prototype on Intel \gls{tdx} as the only platform that currently exposes both \gls{cvm} and bare-metal modes in \gls{gcp}.
-For the second root of trust, we establish a trust chain from the physical \gls{tpm} (or cloud \gls{vtpm}) to the \gls{cvm}, utilizing the provider's root of trust and its respective certificate chain.
-Here, we assume that the TPM's \gls{ekc} is issued by the cloud provider. \gls{dcea} generalizes to any \gls{tee} offering comparable attestation primitives.

-\Cref{sec:design} shows how overlapping measurements stored in \glspl{pcr} in the (v)\gls{tpm} and launch registers in the \gls{td} quote let the verifier link guest state to the underlying platform in the managed-\gls{cvm} deployment.
-The \gls{ak} that signs the \glspl{pcr} is, in turn, pinned to the platform owner.
-The bare-metal setting requires an extra bridge between firmware-level measurements and guest evidence.
-Intel \gls{txt} can build that bridge by linking the software stack’s integrity to the \gls{tpm}.
-With \gls{txt}, the \gls{cvm} can produce a unified, environment-aware attestation. \Cref{fig:pcr-stack-complete} depicts this chain.